+R86 coi ared paths or bicycle paths must nnect with the established street twork.
-- 1. Shared paths or bicycle paths must connect with the established street network. - 2.
-Facilitate efficient and direct pedestrian, cyclist and vehicle movement including efficiently linking pedestrians and cyclists to public transport and linear reserves/open space in accordance with the Connectivity Plan shown in Figure 20. - 3.
-Pedestrian pathways should connect to the existing pedestrian network to the east.

-- 4. Shared paths should be minimum 3.0 metres wide except with the consent of the responsible authority. - 5.
-Footpaths should be a minimum of 1.5 metres wide for the local road network and be provided on both sides of the street, where possible. - Location of pedestrian and cycle paths should make the best use of opportunities for passive surveillance. - Lighting and canopy cover should be installed along shared, pedestrian and cycle paths linking key destinations, unless otherwise approved by the responsible authority. - Any pedestrian and cycle links through a drainage reserve or adjoining the road network should include provision of park seating every 400 metres. - 9.
-Safe, accessible and convenient pedestrian and cycle crossing points must be provided at all intersections, key desire lines and locations of high amenity. - 10.
-All lots are to be connected to the pedestrian and/or shared path network in the ultimate development form.
+R87 Facilitate efficient and direct pedestrian, cyclist and vehicle movement including efficiently linking pedestrians and cyclists to public transport and linear reserves/open space in accordance with the Connectivity Plan shown in Figure 20.
+R88 Safe, accessible and convenient pedestrian and cycle crossing points must be provided at all intersections, key desire lines and locations of high amenity.
+R89 All lots are to be connected to the pedestrian and/or shared path network in the ultimate development form.
 Where necessary, applicants will need to demonstrate interim access arrangements.
 These must be designed and constructed to the satisfaction of the responsible authority.

-Linsell Boulevard Precinct

-11. The eastern extension of Garden Street (through the South East Water drainage reserve) must be a pedestrian connection which connects Collison Estate to Selandra Rise Activity Centre.

-- 12. A series of north-south pedestrian connections from Garden Street through to Linsell Boulevard must be provided. - 13.
-A north-south pedestrian link must be provided between Garden Street and the Sargent Street extension.
-It must link up to the shared path along the drainage channel. - 14.
+Guidelines G63 Pedestrian pathways should connect to the existing pedestrian network to the east.
+G64 Shared paths should be minimum 3.0 metres wide except with the consent of the responsible authority.
+G65 Footpaths should be a minimum of 1.5 metres wide for the local road network and be provided on both sides of the street, where possible.
+G66 Location of pedestrian and cycle paths should make the best use of opportunities for passive surveillance.

+G67 Lighting and canopy cover should be installed along shared, pedestrian and cycle paths linking key destinations, unless otherwise approved by the responsible authority.
 A north-south pedestrian link must be provided between Garden Street and the drainage channel running along the eastern interface to the south of Garden Street.
 It must link up to the pathway along the drainage channel.
-It can be provided as: - (a) Public open space that runs from the drainage channel to Garden Street; or - (b) 10 metre wide accessway that connects the drainage channel to a local road that runs north-south.
+G68 Any pedestrian and cycle links through a drainage reserve or adjoining the road network should include provision of park seating every 400 metres.
+R93 It can be provided as: a) Public open space that runs from the drainage channel to Garden Street; or b) 10 metre wide accessway that connects the drainage channel to a local road that

+Strategies - Linsell Boulevard Precinct

+Requirements Strate egies - Berwick-Cranb The eastern extension of Garden Street (through the South East Water Requirements R90 drainage reserve) must be a pedestrian connection which connects Collison Estate to Selandra Rise Activity Centre.
+R94 North-south pedestria must be provided bet Cranbourne Road an level 1 local access s R91 A series of north-south pedestrian connections from Garden Street through to Linsell Boulevard must be provided.
+R95 The western extension is to be a pedestrian and not for vehicle m R92 A north-south pedestrian link must be provided between Garden Street and the Sargent Street extension.
+It must link up to the shared path along the drainage channel.

-Berwick-Cranbourne Precinct
+bourne Precinct

+runs north-south.

-- 15. North-south pedestrian connections must be provided between Berwick-Cranbourne Road and the future level 1 local access street. - The western extension of Pony Court is to be a pedestrian connection only and not for vehicle movements.
+Requirements R94 North-south pedestrian connections must be provided between Berwick- Cranbourne Road and the future level 1 local access street.
+R95 The western extension of Pony Court is to be a pedestrian connection only and not for vehicle movements.